nickbabcock/dropwizard-hikaricp-benchmark/README.md

 - Ubuntu 14.04
 - Postgres 9.5

-Most apps will find this a deficient setup for their production environment, but this is what I have, so I encourage those to run the benchmark on their own servers.

-To start the analysis off, let's look at the top 5 configurations for both HikariCP and Tomcat and see their response latencies and request throughtput
+To start the analysis off, let's look at the top 5 configurations for both HikariCP and Tomcat and see their HTTP response latencies and request throughtput

 ![](https://github.com/nickbabcock/dropwizard-hikaricp-benchmark/raw/master/img/top-response-latencies.png)